-Balance at December 31, 2020 \$

-Addition-fixed consideration 11,362

-Addition-amount billed for research and development services 472

-Revenue recognized (1,260)

-Balance at December 31, 2021 10,574
+Balance at December 31, 2021 \$ 10,574

 Addition-amount billed for research and development services 2,166

 Revenue recognized (4,242)

-Balance at December 31, 2022 \$ 8,498
+Balance at December 31, 2022 8,498

+Addition-amount billed for research and development services 1,896

+Revenue recognized (3,730)

+Balance at December 31, 2023 \$ 6,664

-The Company recorded \$4.2 million and \$1.3 million in revenue earned during the years ended December 31, 2022 and 2021, based on services performed under the Genmab Agreement during the period.
+The Company recorded \$3.7 million and \$4.2 million in revenue earned during the years ended December 31, 2023 and 2022, based on services performed under the Genmab Agreement during the period.
 Under the Genmab Agreement, the Company will be compensated for research and development services at the agreed upon full-time employee rate and third-party costs through initial clinical proof of concept of the therapeutic candidates, which also represents the period of time both parties have enforceable rights and obligations.
 As such, the accounting term of the Genmab Agreement is considered to terminate upon completion of the initial clinical proof of concept of the therapeutic candidates, after which both parties can exercise their respective program opt-in rights.
-The Genmab Agreement includes optional additional items which will be accounted for as contract modifications after initial clinical proof of concept of the therapeutic candidates.
-With respect to each candidate for which a party has exercised its program opt-in rights and has exclusive global rights, the other party is eligible to receive potential development and sales-based milestone payments and tiered royalties, subject to certain customary reductions, the amount of all such considerations will vary based on the market potential of the applicable territory for which such party has exercised its program opt-in rights.
+The Genmab Agreement includes optional additional items which will be accounted for as contract modifications after initial clinical proof of concept of the therapeutic candidate for which a party has exercised its program opt-in rights and has exclusive global rights, the other party is eligible to receive potential development and sales-based milestone payments and tiered royalties, subject to certain customary reductions, the amount of all such considerations will vary based on the market potential of the applicable territory for which such party has exercised its program opt-in rights.
 Under the Genmab Agreement, the Company is eligible to receive total potential milestone payments of up to \$125.0 million in development milestones and \$160.0 million in sale milestones per therapeutic candidate exclusively developed and commercialized by Genmab, along with tiered royalties at rates from a single digit to mid-teens percentage based on net sales of each therapeutic candidate.
-However, given the current phase of development of therapeutic candidates under the Genmab Agreement, the Company cannot estimate the probability or timing of achieving these milestones, and, therefore, have excluded all milestone and royalty payment
+However, given the current phase of development of therapeutic candidates under the Genmab Agreement, the Company cannot estimate the probability or timing of achieving these milestones, and, therefore, have excluded all milestone and royalty payments from the transaction prices of